spacetelescope/jwst/docs/jwst/references_general/specwcs_reffile.rst

 NIRCam Grism modes
 ::::::::::::::::::
-For NIRCam WFSS and TSGRISM modes the SPECWCS file is in ASDF format with the following structure:
+For NIRCam WFSS and TSGRISM (including DHS) modes the SPECWCS file is in ASDF format with the following structure:

 :displ: The wavelength transform models
 :dispx: The x-dispersion models